 Frequently Asked Questions (FAQs)

-General Distance Learning Questions
+General Online Learning Questions

 In a distance learning course, academic expectations are similar to a classroom course: Reading the assigned text, taking quizzes and exams, doing extra credit if needed, participating in class discussions, watching videos, doing some outside research, writing papers, and consulting with your instructor if you need help.